 Did you know that in 2017 Scotland was voted the most beautiful country according to Rough Guides?

-While it’s no secret that I lived in Glasgow to complete my postgraduate studies – Scotland quickly became ‘a home away from home.’
+While it’s no secret that I lived in Glasgow to complete my postgraduate studies – Scotland quickly became home away from home.
 During my year as an expat, I was fortunate to explore much of this country.
-I couldn’t resist falling in love with it’s dramatic landscapes, moody weather, complex history, endearing people, and especially, the late sun in the summer evenings.
+I couldn’t resist falling in love with its dramatic landscapes, moody weather, complex history, endearing people, and especially, the late sun in the summer evenings.

-- Isle of Arran – Since I’m passionate about Archaeology and Art History, I felt compelled to visit this Neolithic site.
+7. Isle of Arran – Since I’m passionate about Archaeology and Art History, I felt compelled to visit this Neolithic site.
 Before the standing stones, the site originally had wooden structures and was used for sacred rituals.
-On a rushed excursion via train and ferry, I visited the Machrie Moore Stone Circles with a best friend.
+On a rushed excursion via train and ferry, I visited the Machrie Moore Stone Circles.
 You can read about our crazy adventure in a previous post.

-- Jacobite Steam Train – it’s nearly an all day activity, but it’s a leisure one!
+10. Jacobite Steam Train – it’s nearly an all-day activity, but it’s a leisure one!
 It deposits you at Mallaig for a few hours, which provides you enough time to enjoy a coffee or a late lunch, and explore the tiny town.
 Onboard the train you’re able to buy snacks and various Harry Potter fan items.
 While riding the train, make sure you’re aware of witnessing the Glenfinnan Viaduct and the island where Dumbledore died.
 Tickets for purchase are available here.